Aren’t statically linked executables huge?

 We know that there is some overhead in re-compiling all affected executables if a dependent library is insecure, but we don’t see this as a critical disadvantage, because we also focus on a small and maintainable userland, where only one tool for each task exists.

 Another argument often heard is that static functions have predictable addresses, whereas dynamic linking provides the ability of address randomization.
 We have two answers to this.
-The first is: Technically it is possible to use platform-independent code in static executables and hence assuming the kernel supports address randomization for executables we have a similar feature.
+The first is: it is simple to use position-independent code in static executables and (assuming a modern kernel that supports address randomization for executables) fully position-independent executables are easily created on all modern operating systems.
 The second is: In reality, address randomization is predictable and we usually see the same addresses when a dynamic library is loaded or has been pre-loaded again and again.
 Thus we consider this as an issue with low impact and this is not a real focus for us.

 If you are really concerned about the security of statically linked executables, have a look at what great ldd exploits exist.